Board and Executive

 He has served as chief of staff to state and federal government ministers with responsibility for the resources and electricity sectors.

 Neil has extensive experience in the resources sector, including as a director of gold producer Endeavour Resources Limited (now St Barbara Limited) and as a corporate counsel and company secretary of several listed companies.

-James Sawyer joined the finance team at Gold Corporation in June 2014 and was appointed Acting Chief Financial Officer in November 2020.
+James joined the finance team at Gold Corporation in June 2014 and was appointed Chief Financial Officer in March 2023.